 - 1. Define 'Offsite Construction' what it includes and what it excludes

 - 2. What are the limitations of offsite construction

 - 3. Give examples of projects where you used offsite construction within your design This should include: a.
 Projects for this client/contractor b.
 Other Projects

 - 4. How will you engage to maximise the offsite construction opportunities on this project?
 This should include:

 - a.
 During outline concept design (maybe by others)

 - b.
 Concept design

 - c.
 Detail design

 - d.
 Manufacture

 - e.
 Installation

 - f.
 Finishing

 - g.
 Setting to work

 - h.
 Commissioning

 - i.
 Maintenance

 - j.
 In use

 - 5. Describe the benefits of offsite construction for:

-- a.
+- f.
 The company (eg a main contractor)

-- b.
+- g.
 Our clients

-- c.
+- h.
 Your practice

-- d.
+- i.
 Others

 - 6. Describe your internal design processes and monitoring procedures to maximise offsite construction on a project.